axone-protocol/axoned/docs/command/axoned_keys_add.md

       --pubkey string            Parse a public key in JSON format and saves key info to <name> file.
       --pubkey-base64 string     Parse a public key in base64 format and saves key info.
-      --recover                  Provide seed phrase to recover existing key instead of creating
+      --recover                  Provide seed phrase to recover existing key instead of creating --source string            Import mnemonic from a file (only usable when recover or interactive is passed)
 ```

 ### Options inherited from parent commands